Two key aspects of business success are systemisation and innovation.

 One often untapped resource for innovation, is making it a habit to encourage brilliant ideas from within our organisation!

-As leaders, if we don’t create an environment where we can draw out said brilliance, we miss out on creative ideas and innovation from people who care passionately about (and are on the front lines of) the product or service we offer.
-We can also miss out on ways forward that can lead to business growth and greater profitability.
+As leaders, if we don’t create an environment where we draw out said brilliance, we miss out on creative ideas and innovation from people who care passionately about (and are often on the front lines of) the product or service we offer.
+We can miss out on ways forward that can lead to business growth and greater profitability.

 Here are some tips for fostering brilliant brainstorming and harnessing the brains trust in your team;

-- No idea is a bad idea in a brainstorming session Even if you think as the leader, ‘that’ll never work’, there’s no need to say that in the brainstorming session.
+3. No idea is a bad idea in a brainstorming session.
+Even if you think as the leader, ‘that will never work’, there’s no need to say that in the brainstorming session.
 You need to let the idea factory flow.
 You have to go through all the mud to get to the gold.
 All ideas are welcome.
 All voices are welcome.
 And you never know, something completely left field can be an idea that changes the course of your business or has a profound impact on your team.
-Later, when you are moving on to work with your top ideas, you can weed out ideas that are more mediocre than brilliant but no one needs to be shot down in the team meeting in the process of making suggestions.
+Later, when you are moving on to work with your top ideas, you can weed out ideas that are more mediocre than brilliant, but no one needs to be shot down in the team meeting in the process of making suggestions.
 If their ideas are shot down in front of their peers, how often do you think they will contribute in a team setting going forwards?
 Unless they have extremely thick skin, their voice will become a whisper that leads to silence.
 We all miss out when that happens.

-So take out your schedule, book in a brainstorm and be ready to set the expectations for a session that encourages the input of every member of your team – and watch the brilliance begin!
+So take out your schedule, book in a brainstorm and be ready to set the expectations for a session that encourages the input of every member of your team – and let the brilliance begin!

 Does the idea of running a brainstorming session stress you out?